PRACTICE DIRECTION 19B – GROUP LITIGATION

 2.1 Before applying for a Group Litigation Order (‘GLO’) the solicitor acting for the proposed applicant should consult the Law Society’s Multi Party Action Information Service in order to obtain information about other cases giving rise to the proposed GLO issues.

-2.2 It will often be convenient for the claimants’ solicitors to form a Solicitors’ Group and to choose one of their number to take the lead in applying for the GLO and in litigating the GLO issues.
-The lead solicitor’s role and relationship with the other members of the Solicitors’ Group should be carefully defined in writing and will be subject to any directions given by the court under CPR 19.13(c).
+2.2 It will often be convenient for the claimants’ solicitors to form a Solicitors’ Group and to choose one of that Group to take the lead in applying for the GLO and in litigating the GLO issues.
+The lead solicitor’s role and relationship with the other members of the Solicitors’ Group should be carefully defined in writing and will be subject to any directions given by the court under CPR 19.24(c).

-2.3 In considering whether to apply for a GLO, the applicant should consider whether any other order would be more appropriate.
-In particular he should consider whether, in the circumstances of the case, it would be more appropriate for –
+2.3 In considering whether to apply for a GLO, the applicant should consider whether any other order would be more appropriate, and in particular whether, in the circumstances of the case, it would be more appropriate for –

 (1) the claims to be consolidated; or